micwa/GlobalEntryAppointmentScanner/README.md

 * Python 3
 * Email address
     * If using gmail, turn on [less secure apps](https://support.google.com/accounts/answer/6010255).
-Also visit https://accounts.google.com/DisplayUnlockCaptcha if google prevents login
+Also visit https://accounts.google.com/DisplayUnlockCaptcha if google prevents login.
 * (optional) Phone number

 ## How to run